CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 The screenshot will be taken automatically once every in-game day, after you've first left your house.
 Screenshots are added to your StardewValley/Screenshots folder.

-The StardewValley/Screenshots folder can be located by going to the in-game menu, at the very bottom of the Options tab.
+The StardewValley/Screenshots folder can be located by going to the in-game menu and scrolling to the very bottom of the Options tab.

 Each screenshot is named with "year-season-day.png" numerical format.
 So on Year 1, Spring, Day 3, the screenshot would be named "01-01-03.png".